-The evaluation has started on 2011-12 and concluded upon completion of the Evaluation Technical Report dated 2012-08.
+The evaluation has started on 2012-09 and concluded upon completion of the Evaluation Technical Report dated 2013-02.
 The Evaluation Facility received a full set of evaluation deliverables necessary for evaluation provided by the developer, and examined the evidence in relation to a series of evaluation conducted.

-Additionally, the evaluator directly visited the manufacturing and delivery sites on 2012-03 and the development site on 2012-06, and examined procedural status conducted in relation to each work unit for configuration management, delivery and development security by investigating records and interviewing staff.
-Further, the evaluator conducted the sampling check of the developer testing and the evaluator testing by using the developer testing environment at the developer site on 2012-06.
+Additionally, the evaluator directly visited the development site on 2012-11, and examined procedural status conducted in relation to each work unit for configuration management, delivery and development security by investigating records and interviewing staff.
+The Evaluation Facility has determined that the survey results for the past certification details can be reused for the other manufacturing and delivery sites.
+Further, the evaluator conducted the sampling check of the developer testing and the evaluator testing by using the developer testing environment at the developer site on 2012-11.